bbansalWolfPack/Adopt-Me/README.md

 # Browserslist in package.json

 We are telling parcel which browser's we are targetting.
 Parcel will bundle code according to the browser's we want our app to be supported.

+# React Hooks

+Hooks are used to add statefullness to our UI